RyoTakei/Matlab-Class/HW4/Problem4/README.md

 To make this function work, again, you need a for loop.
 For loop that runs `nSteps` times, and calls `DiseaseStep` in the loop -- that updates SIR values.

 But you also need to keep track of each values that `DiseaseStep` outputs.
-At the end of the day, this function will return an arrays of outputs from `DiseaseStep`.
+In short, this function will collect outputs from `DiseaseStep`, throw them into arrays and spits it out.
 Hopefully that's enough info to get you started!

 ### Step 3.
 Plotting